sparkdotfi/spark-docs-v2/docs/pages/governance/spk-token.md

 The monthly SPK rewards are allocated as following:

-* 80 % is allocated to users borrowing DAI
+* 80 % is allocated to users borrowing USDS or DAI
 * 20 % is allocated to users supplying ETH.

 Season 2 is an additional pre-farming period, which runs until the Spark Sky Star launches as part of Sky Endgame launch season.